 - 1. Deactivate the devices.
-Refer to the document: Software User Guide. - 2.
-Remove the ion source.
+Refer to the document: Software User Guide. - Remove the ion source.
+Refer to the document: Operator Guide for the ion source.
 When the ion source is not in use, store it to protect it from damage and to maintain operating integrity.